oyindonesia/external-api-docs/source/index.html.md

 ## Verify ID-Card

-Verification using id-card will be handle asyncronous, and we will send KYC response via callback url.
+Verification using id-card will be handle asynchronous, and we will send KYC response via callback url.
 For detail callback, you can see [KYC Response Callback](#kyc-response-callback)

 ```shell